gctools-outilsgc/graphQL-core/README.md

 Create your Profiles, Addreses, and OrgTiers

 Access the GraphiQL endpoint at http://localhost:8000/graphiql and query away!

 API endpoint for use with applicaitons can be found at http://localhost:8000/graphqlcore

+Protected endpoint for management applications is at http://localhost:8000/protected

+In order for an application to access the protected endpoint an account will need to be created through Django Admin.
+The corresponding token will then need to be sent in each request to the endpoint in the form of:"Authorization: Token {token}"

 Current backend for dev testing is sqlite3.
 This will be migrated to MariaDB for Prod or Staging setups.